Premier songwriting courses in The Writing Room

 The tortured artist is a cliche that you don't have to buy into.

-We've brought other brilliant songwriters and performers into the fold, too.
-You'll see tons of guest posters sharing their knowledge about songwriting.
-They bring a fresh perspective to the blog, and we're so blessed to know them
+We've brought other brilliant songwriters and performers into the SongFancy universe to share their wisdom, as well.
+You'll see tons of guest posters sharing their knowledge about songwriting, mental health, and performance.
+They bring a fresh perspective to the blog, and we're so blessed to know them.

 I cannot wait to hear what you're writing.
 I truly hope you enjoy the blog and learn something new every day.
 Get on our email list and we'll send new songwriting tips to your inbox each week as they publish.